zhanghang1989/PyTorch-Multi-Style-Transfer/README.md

 * `--cuda`: set it to 1 for running on GPU, 0 for CPU.

 <img src ="images/g1.jpg" width="260px" />

+## Extending the Software

+* Extending a new network type:
+	- define your own file under the folder `net/`
+	- implement your own `nn.Module` in `mynn.py` if need
+	- implement train and evaluate functions base on your need
+	- set up the import in the follows
+* Extending a new experiment (changing the options)
+	- define the subcommand of the options
+	- implement the experiment function like `optimize()`
+	- set up the experiment as follows

 ### Acknowledgement
 The code benefits from outstanding prior work and their implementations including: